- Overview

 An XML feed includes:

-| Item | Define |
+| Item | Definition |

 |---|---|

-Basic feed nodes | General XML feed details, including the XML version and encoding, and Agency platform or third-party platform information, as applicable. |
+Basic feed nodes | General XML feed information, such as the XML version, encoding, and agency platform or third-party platform details. |

-Job feed elements | Job-specific details.
+Job feed elements | Job details.
 Include one set of these elements for each job that appears on Indeed. |

 If you create a job through either the createSourcedJobPostings mutation or an XML job feed, expiration of the job requires an action on your part.
 You must explicitly expire that job.